tmh-rc/php-advanced/mvc-framwork/routing.md

 ### Step 2

-Put this code in `Controllers/MovieController.php`
+The code structure in `MovieController.php` must follow the specified guidelines.

 ```php
 <?php